Experiences & Amenities

 - Campsites with concrete pad, picnic table, ground grill and nearby restrooms.

 - Cabins for overnight accommodations.

 Service animals are welcome in all areas of Florida State Parks.

 Six two-bedroom cabins are located in a shady oak hammock near Blue Spring, a designated manatee refuge.

 Cabins accommodate up to six people.
-One bedroom is furnished with a double bed.
-The second bedroom is furnished with two single beds.
+One bedroom is furnished with a double bed, and the second bedroom is furnished with two single beds.
 A sleeper sofa in the living room converts to a double bed.
 Each cabin is equipped with a gas fireplace (for use November through March), central heating and cooling, bathroom, fully equipped kitchen with stove and refrigerator, screened porch, outdoor grill and picnic table.

-Linens, pillows, blankets and towels, cooking and eating utensils are provided.
+Linens, pillows, blankets and towels plus cooking and eating utensils are provided.
 Linens are not changed daily.
 Two vehicles per cabin are permitted.
 For the guests' relaxation, televisions and phones are not provided.

 - For more information, costs and seasonal hours, contact Blue Springs Adventures at 833-953-2583.